egonzalezrg/DailySystem/README.md

 The project is intentionally lightweight and beginner-friendly while following clean structure and best practices.

-# Requirements for Running the project lgood?ocally
+# Requirements for Running the project locally

 Python 3.10+ recommended
 Flask